top of page

 Style: Trendy.

-What have you done to resolve your problem?: I asked General Pol for a raise.
+What did you do to resolve your problem?
+I asked for a raise.

-My-re continued to answer similar questions where she put either ‘Yes’ or ‘No’, but she didn’t understand why there was so much extra space for each.
-Every once and awhile, Anusha snickered under her breath as she wrote, while Ssskah scribble at length on the paper.
-Phetmolge’s just stared forward.
+My‑re continued to answer similar questions where she put either ‘Yes’ or ‘No,’ but she didn’t understand why there was so much extra space for each.
+Every once in a while, Anusha snickered under her breath as she wrote while Ssskah scribbled at length on the paper.
+Phetmolge just stared forward.

-Despite being last in the room, My-re finished her sheet before Ssskah and Anusha and she looked over.
+Despite being last in the room, My‑re finished her sheet before Ssskah and Anusha, and she looked over.
 Anusha noticed her and covered her paper.
-Ssskah had lengthy answers to each question, opposed to her few word responses.
-My-re looked to her own paper and understood she could have elaborated more and began to re-think her answers.
+Ssskah had lengthy answers to each question, unlike her few-word responses.
+My‑re looked at her paper, understood she could have elaborated more, and began to re-think her answers.

-As they all began to rise, the quite old man’s head snapped up and said, “Their paperwork needs to be turned in before anyone sees my Lady.
-There are procedures to these types of things you know.”
+As they all began to rise, the quiet old man’s head snapped up and said, “Their paperwork needs to be turned in before anyone sees my Lady.
+There are procedures for these types of things, you know.”

-Jenkins knocked his glasses to the edge of his nose, so he could stare at the captain and replied, “My Lady has time for this, therefore you have time for this.
-After all this is for prosterity sake.”
+Jenkins knocked his glasses to the edge of his nose so he could stare at the captain and replied, “My Lady has time for this.
+Therefore, you have time for this.
+After all, this is for posterity’s sake.”

 The captain removed himself from blocking the entryway and stood outside waiting.

-My-re watched old man Jenkins who had his hand extended and waited for the paperwork.
-They all rose and turned it in.
-Ssskah’s was nicely filled out in exquisite handwriting and Jenkins nodded his head in appreciation.
-Phetmolge was next, but next to each question was the letter ‘X’.
+My‑re watched old man Jenkins, who extended his hand and waited for the paperwork.
+They all rose to turn it in.
+Ssskah’s was nicely filled out with exquisite handwriting, and Jenkins nodded in appreciation.
+Phetmolge handed his in but had only placed the letter ‘X’ next to each question.
 Jenkins turned it back and forth, but all the responses were the same.
-He sighed and put it on top of the other.
+He sighed and lay it on top of the other.
 Anusha handed her sheet in and snickered.

 Jenkins stared at it, brought it closer to his eyes, then away.
 Turned it over then back and asked, “Is this written in Rathiri?”

-“Of course it’s written in the Khan’s tongue.
-I’m a Rirorni,” Anusha proudly stated.
+“Of course, it’s written in the Khan’s tongue.
+I’m a Rirorni,” Anusha stated proudly.

-Shaking his head, Jenkins put it down and smiled warmly at My-re, like an elderly professor seeing his favorite student.
+Shaking his head, Jenkins set it down and smiled warmly at My‑re, like an elderly professor seeing his favorite student.

-Jenkins took it and viewed it over for a moment, his brow crinkled, and let out a sigh.
-He seemed to struggle on how to respond and merely said, “May the gods bless your heart.”
+Jenkins took it and viewed it momentarily.
+His brow wrinkled, and he sighed.
+He seemed to struggle to respond and merely said, “May the gods bless your little heart.”

 RAP!
 RAP!

-Captain Darion had hit his knuckle hard on the wooden door and left.
-His indication clear.
-Follow.
+Captain Darion had hit his knuckles hard on the wooden door and left.
+His indication was clear: Follow.

 The four followed Captain Darion down a few corridors, some long and others short.
-It wasn’t long before she was completely lost.
-Lit sconces lined the walls and My-re quickly glanced at the hanging artwork.
-Many were masterpieces of various objects, fruit, people, landscapes, but one caused her to stop.
+It wasn’t long before she became completely lost.
+Lit sconces lined the walls, and My‑re glanced at the hanging artwork.
+Many were masterpieces of various objects, fruits, people, and landscapes, but one caused her to stop.
 The centerpiece depicted a high circular doorway on a hill with a raised stone framework.
 It appeared to be an artifact of unfathomable age, built by beings as far beyond her as she might be above a rodent.
 Etched and carved around the entire frame were oversized and intricate runes.
-It was something she had seen before and never wanted to again; a Chaos Gate.
-Surrounding the structure were battle harden warriors wearing the white mantle of the Lord Protectors supporting wounded companions and retreating towards the gate’s opening.
-A few valiantly protected their flank and held off a hoard of abominations many with flailing tentacles and oversized mouths with serrated teeth.
+She had seen it before and never wanted to again: a Chaos Gate.
+Surrounding the structure were battle-hardened warriors wearing the white mantle of the Lord Protectors supporting wounded companions and retreating toward the gate’s opening.
+A few valiantly protected their flank and held off a horde of abominations, many of whom had flailing tentacles, oversized mouths, and serrated teeth.
 They were creatures not of this world.
 The title etched on a brass display located on the frame read: Gateway.

 “Ahem.”

-My-re looked up and saw Captain Darien and the rest of the group several paces away waiting.
-She gave the painting a last glance then followed.
+My‑re looked up and saw Captain Darien and the rest of the group several paces away, waiting.
+She gave the painting a last glance and then followed.

-They traveled down another long corridor, but this one was well lit by etched sconces and the stone material seemed of higher quality.
-My-re could tell they were getting to someplace important, as they started to walk on a red floor runner, which seemed surprisingly clean.
-They heard voices, which proceeded two figures hurriedly approaching in the distance.
+They traveled down another long corridor with well-lit, etched sconces, and the stone material seemed of higher quality.
+My‑re could tell they were getting to someplace important as they started to tread on a red floor runner, which seemed surprisingly clean.
+They heard voices, which preceded two figures hurriedly approaching in the distance.

-My-re recognized the first as Spymaster Timshard by his fair complexion with a splattering of freckles across his youthful face.
-His bright blue eyes narrowed as he saw them.
-He was half walking and half jogging behind a woman and trying to keep up with the taller figure.
+My‑re recognized Spymaster Timshard.
+Seeing them, his bright blue eyes narrowed.
+He half-walked and half-jogged behind a female, trying to keep up with the taller figure.

 The woman had straight, raven black hair and brown eyes.
 Her olive skin covered wide cheekbones, a strong jaw, and a long nose, a feature that made her more striking than beautiful.
-Across her chest she wore a dark-brown, harden leather breastplate, which was probably boiled a dozen or more times.
-It has a sheen to it and likely even the sharpest of spears would have difficulty penetrating it.
+Across her chest, she wore a dark-brown, hardened leather breastplate, which had probably been boiled a dozen or more times.
+It had a sheen, and likely even the sharpest spears would have difficulty penetrating it.
 Strategically placed leather sections also protected her shoulders and forearms.
-Her black boots were of the same material with an additional protective portion extending past her knees to the middle of her thighs, but the back of her legs remained exposed to allow free movement.
-Underneath the armor was a garment of the finest black silk that wouldn’t tear easily.
-A simple wand was housed in a case off her belt, which she periodically touched, as if to ensure it was still there.
+Her black boots were of the same material, with an additional protective portion extending past her knees to the middle of her thighs, but the back of her legs remained exposed to allow free movement.
+Underneath the armor was the finest black silk garment that wouldn’t tear easily.
+A simple wand housed in a case hung off her belt, which she periodically touched to ensure it was still there.

 “Captain Darien, your arrival was expected some time ago.
 Necessary delays?” the woman asked.

-“Lady Shelia Greywand,” Darien said bowing and then grumbled, “The scribe indicated the paperwork required completion.”
+“Lady Sheila Greywand,” Darien said, bowing and grumbling, “The scribe indicated the paperwork required completion.”

-“I presumed as much,” Shelia said putting on matching decorative and fingerless gloves.
+“I presumed as much,” Sheila said, putting on matching decorative and fingerless gloves.
 “Paperwork is Jenkin’s concern.
 It is not mine.
-Is it understood when a summons is made it is of the upmost importance and not to be delayed, except under the most imperative of circumstances?”
+Is it understood when a summons is made, it is of the utmost importance and not to be delayed except under the most imperative of circumstances.”

-“Now that matter is settled, let me properly greet my guests.”
+“Now that matter is settled, allow me to greet my guests properly.”

-Timshard stepped forward and began, “This is Ssskah of the Castaway stable.
-She—“
+Timshard stepped forward and began, “This is Ssskah.”

-Shelia interrupted him, “Timmy, they are my guests, I am aware of who I invited.”
+Sheila interrupted him, “Timmy, they are my guests.
+I am aware of who I invited.”

 Ssskah curtseyed elegantly.
-“Shelia, it’s been way too long.”
+“Sheila, it’s been way too long.”

-Shelia interrupted, ignored the comment, and said to Ssskah, “Yes, indeed it has.
+Sheila ignored the comment and said to Ssskah, “Yes, indeed it has.
 As situations necessitate, much effort goes into daily activities.”
-Shelia then touch Darien’s arm and mused, “I even require an extra pair of eyes just to ensure the boys don’t cause untold havoc on the Isle.”
+Sheila touched Darien’s arm and mused, “I even require an extra pair of eyes just to ensure the boys don’t cause untold havoc on the Isle.”

 “Another vacation soon?”
 Ssskah asked.

-Shelia smiled and said, “A holiday would be ideal.
-However, as you recall it took two weeks to clean things up the last time I left the boys in charge.”
+Sheila smiled and said, “A holiday would be ideal.
+However, as you recall, it took two weeks to clean things up the last time I left the boys in charge.”

-“A strong woman.
+“Confidence.
 Something I admire.
-I dare say if the Rirorni men were as half as strong as their women, we’d be speaking the Khan’s tongue of Rathiri now.”
+I dare say if the Rirorni men were half as strong as their women, we’d be speaking the Khan’s tongue of Rathiri now.”

-Anusha smiled at the compliment and nodded her head a little deeper in admiration.
+Anusha smiled at the compliment and nodded a little deeper in admiration.

-Shelia then move to My-re.
-She attempted to mimic Ssskah sophistication greeting, but it turned into a mess of a curtsey and after failing that, a half bow.
-Not a good first impression My-re scolded herself.
+Sheila then moved to My‑re.
+She attempted to mimic Ssskah's sophisticated greeting, but it turned into a mess of a curtsey and, after failing that, a half bow.
+Not a good first impression, My‑re scolded herself.

-“My-re, the Blood Games champion of Valamantis.
-Anyone who can humble men the way you have in the past is someone I would like to call a friend,” Shelia said.
+“My‑re, the Blood Games champion of Valamantis.
+Anyone who can humble men the way you have in the past is someone I would like to call a friend,” Sheila said.

-Shelia moved to Phetmolge and said, “Thank you captain for coming.
+Sheila moved to Phetmolge and said, “Thank you captain for coming.
 I would have understood otherwise.
-The forced retirement of the Nightie was of necessity.
+The forced retirement of the Nightie was a necessity.
 However, I will be the first to admit that better choices by myself could have been made.
-As the situation now dictates, the Isle of the Eye has need to call upon the Nightie to set sail one more time.”
+As the situation now dictates, the Isle of the Eye must call upon the Nightie to set sail one last time.”

 “Lady Greywand, I still must protest your actions as foolhardy,” Timshard said.

-“Careful Spymaster,” Captain Darien announced and took a step forward.
+“Careful, Spymaster,” Captain Darien announced and stepped forward.

-My-re watched the stand-off between the two men.
-They each seemed very protective of Shelia Greywand.
-She admitted to herself, Shelia had a certain intelligence and confidence about her, which made her charismatic.
-She also valued her respect for women and knocking the ‘boys’ down a peg or two didn’t hurt her opinion.
-She wanted Shelia to like her and knowing she appreciated strong women prompted her with enough courage to speak, “Lady Greywand, may I ask why we were summoned?”
+My‑re watched the stand-off between the two men.
+They each seemed very protective of Sheila Greywand.
+She admitted that Sheila had a certain intelligence and confidence about her, which made her charismatic.
+She also valued her respect for women, and knocking the ‘boys’ down a peg or two didn’t hurt her opinion.
+She wanted Sheila to like her, and knowing she appreciated strong women prompted her with enough courage to speak, “Lady Greywand, may I ask why we were summoned?”

 “Did Captain Darien not say?”
-Shelia looked to the captain and closed her eyes in amused understanding.
+Sheila looked to the captain and closed her eyes in amused understanding.
 “The good captain does love his theatrics.
 The reason for the summons is simple.
-I’m to accompany you on the hunt for the Lake of Mists monster.”
+I will accompany you on the hunt for the Lake of Mists’ monster.”

 RECENT POSTS: